jhonrocha/jhonrocha.github.io/content/resume.md

 - *Mar 2024 – Present*

 As a senior engineer, I was responsible for optmizing and implementing new features for APIs and React screens.
 I was responsible for integrations with third-party APIs.
-Stackes used: GCP Kubernetes Engine, Serverless functions, PostgreSQL, Redis.
+Stacks used: GCP Kubernetes Engine, Serverless functions, PostgreSQL, Redis.

 ### Senior Full Stack Engineer

 - [*Toptal*](https://www.toptal.com/)
 - *Oct 2023 - Mar 2024*

 Working in client projects as a Senior Full-Stack Engineer, responsible for developing APIs, Shell Scripts and React Screens.
-Stackes used: Golang, Python, Django, Node.js, Azure and AWS.
+Stacks used: Golang, Python, Django, Node.js, Azure and AWS.

 ### Senior Software Engineer